© Shutterstock wo business colleagues discussing business matters.

 3. Resources

-Sufficient resources are planned and budgeted into the relationship budget to allow for delivery of the partnership commitments and objectives, and recognition of the communications value of the WWF brand and logo.
+Sufficient resources are planned and budgeted for to allow for delivery of the partnership commitments and objectives, and recognition of the communications value of the WWF brand and logo.

 4. Exclusivity

-Is not granted by WWF to the Partner or by the Partner to WWF.
+Exclusivity is not granted by WWF to the Partner or vice versa.
 There is no exclusivity on conservation.

 telephone icon